andrxu/andrxu/README.md

 ### Hello there 👋

 Working on something during the day ☼ and merging them during the night ☾
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on:
   - Two fun projects
 - 🌱 I’m currently learning:
   - Go